Skip to main content

 How it works: Panama's territorial tax system excludes all foreign-source income from Panamanian tax.
 Georgia's 0% rate on foreign-source income for qualifying tax residents (or Virtual Zone corporate structure) achieves a similar outcome.
 Residency is formally established via Friendly Nations Visa (Panama) or D-visa company structure (Georgia).
 Ongoing compliance: annual tax filings confirming the territorial basis of income; substance requirements for Georgian VZ companies.

-Structure 3: Malta non-dom + EU citizenship
+Structure 3: Malta non-dom + EU residence

 Profile: very-high-net-worth individual who wants EU access and an EU passport, with a controlled tax bill.